syniol/rock-paper-scissor-lizard-spock/README.md

 - **Restart**: Allows the user to restart the game, clearing the scoreboard and resetting the game state.

+## Motivation
+I recently got asked to come in for a second interview at this awesome robotics company in London.
+I was super pumped about what they do.

+However, the pair programming exercise could be pretty tough for me.
+I struggle with stress, and they switched up the technical challenge at the last minute.
+The engineer assigned to the exercise seemed really nice, though.
+I think he was a bit let down, but he had no idea about my ADD, which I always keep under wraps.
+I even flunked my motorbike test nine times before finally passing, and I never mentioned my condition to the examiner.

+This was one of their take-home exercises that I started but never got to demo, and I ended up failing the pairing exercise.
+I wrapped it up just to save face, hoping the engineers at that company might see that I'm not as bad as I seem, haha.

 ## Up and Running
 You need to have a Go installation for version `1.24`.